 Prayer and fasting, done well, bear real fruit in our actions toward others.
-Christ-like love, "in deed and in truth" (I John 3:18) begins with our family, and extends out to all we encounter in our day (all-be-it by Zoom or in traffic).
+Christ-like love, "in deed and in truth" (I John 3:18) begins with our family, and extends out to all we encounter in our day (face-to-face, digitally, or in traffic).
 But Christ's command to love goes even further: to our enemies (which we Americans seem to have created more of these days, within our own circles) and, in a preferential way, to anyone in need - for all are our brothers and sisters.
 Almsgiving is a specific kind of love, that of sharing our time, talent, and resources with the poor - not just painlessly out of our excess, as the quote above illustrates, but in a way that costs us.
 This is the Christian way of life, given special focus during Lent.
 If we're looking, we'll discover many people with needs in our own communities.
 In our Lenten "desert," might we encounter "the other" in a new way?

 - Do some personal/family research on the Church's social justice teachings and on the needs of people in your community and the organizations set up to help them.
 Why social justice?
 This maxim is enlightening, "Charity gives.
 Justice changes." - Adopt an ongoing "project" to actively help the needy this Lent.
-Simple kids doing extra chores to "earn" coins for a CRS Rice Bowl, OR more involved volunteering or mobilizing your neighborhood to help.
+Simple kids doing extra chores to "earn" coins for a CRS Rice Bowl, OR more involved - volunteering or mobilizing your neighborhood to help.
 Write your project in your Lenten plan.

-More ideas and resources:

-PRAYER AND FAITH TALK
+More ideas and resources: PRAYER AND FAITH TALK

-- ⇒ Place a crucifix or other objects (a cactus?) where they'll remind you to live this Lent with Jesus. - ⇒ Create a word art poster with desert words.
+- \Rightarrow Place a crucifix or other objects (a cactus?) where they'll remind you to live this Lent with Jesus. - ⇒ Create a word art poster with desert words.
 How can this image guide and enrich your Lent? - ⇒ Spend 5-10 minutes in desert silence with God each morning before your mind gets loud.
-Perhaps include a reading of the daily Gospel. - ⇒ Lent is a time for noticing God's love in our lives, and how we respond.
+Perhaps include a reading of the daily Gospel.
+Teach kids silent prayer with Shh- God is in the Silence. - ⇒ Lent is a time for noticing God's love in our lives, and how we respond.
 The daily examen helps us do that.
 If you're not familiar, or simply want to renew your existing examen, here's a guide.
-Introduce this practice to your kids/teens.
-If you're able, try to get to Confession at some point during Lent. - ⇒ Other online resources: Busted Halo's Lenten 3 minute video, lots of great stuff for all ages at Loyola Press, adult reflections at Creighton Online, daily video reflection from Dynamic Catholic. - ⇒ Books: 2021 Lenten Gospel Reflections by Bishop Barron, 2021 Set a Fire by Blessed Is She, Learning to Pray: a guide for everyone by Fr.
-James Martin.
+Introduce this practice to your kids & teens.
+Try to get to Confession at some point during Lent. - ⇒ Other online resources: Busted Halo's Lenten 3 minute video, lots of great stuff for all ages at Loyola Press, adult reflections at Creighton Online, daily video reflection from Dynamic Catholic. - ⇒ Books: Lenten Gospel Reflections (Barron), All She Had (Blessed Is She), Learning to Pray: a guide for everyone (Martin), The Inner Chapel (Eldredge), Braving the Thin Places (Stanz), Life is Messy (Kelly).